gnulnx/anouman/README.rst

         anouman --django-project={path to your change project} --domainname=example.com

-Behind the scenes your django project was copied into a directory named example.com/src.
+Behind the scenes your django project was copied into a directory named site1.com/src.
 Inside this directory is another file which contains a listing of python packages you are using for your django projects.
 This was determiend from the output of "pip freeze"

 Section2: Deploying
 ~~~~~~~~~~~~~~~~~~~

-**Step 4:** Scp your project to the virtual machine we created above.
+**Step 4:** Scp your project to the virtual machine we created above and
+then log in.

 ::

-        scp example.com.tar.gz  anouman@your.vm.ip.address:/home/anouman
+        scp example.com.tar.gz  anouman@192.168.100/100:/home/anouman

+        ssh anouman@192.168.100.100

 **Step 5:** Install anouman into the servers system python repository.